CodeNClimb/microservice-health-monitoring/README.md

 ```curl
 http://localhost:9090
 ```
+- To view a sample metric, input `api_calls_totals` into the search bar and click on graph.
+This will show the total api calls metric.

 ### Grafana
 Grafana allows users to create dashboards and visualizations that make tracking the health metrics of an application convenient and easily accessible.